Book now!

 Performance Focus Day (Sunday, 26 January 2025)

-Keynote speech: ‘Summitting Everest’
+Keynote speech: ‘Summiting Everest’

 Dr Andrew Randell, GB Olympic Head Coach – Women

-Andrew will speak about how the 2023-24 international campaign as the team progressed through the various training phases of the year through to the ultimate ‘summit push in Paris’.
+Andrew will speak about the 2023-24 international campaign as the team progressed through the various training phases of the year through to the ultimate ‘summit push in Paris’.

 He will discuss how they went about establishing a winning culture within the groups and the various tools used to keep this alive and lived over the three years.
 Imperative within this was the development of a space where individuals could flourish within the team environment.